 Any passion should be planted.
 If you stick around to watch it grow, you could see your child in full bloom.

 Are we all guilty of this one?
-Your child trying to put a book back on the shelf but it keeps slipping, they are trying their absolute hardest to cut their sausage on their plate but the gravy is swishing around and making a mess.
-You bite your lip but you can’t help it.
-You take the knife and fork and you mutter, ‘I’ll do it.’
+Your child is trying to put a book back on the shelf, but it keeps slipping, they are trying their absolute hardest to cut their sausage on their plate, but the gravy is swishing around and making a mess.
+You bite your lip, but you can’t help it.
+You take the knife and fork, and you mutter, ‘I’ll do it.’

 Well, guess what?
 Your 3 year old needs to learn to do it, and you were 3 once.
 I hate to break it to you, but you probably made a mess too.

-We make mistakes, we try different ways to do it before it’s actually done, and we feel good when we do it.
-By doing things for your kid, you are taking away that good feeling and replacing it with feelings of inadequacy.
+We make mistakes, try different ways to do it before it’s actually done, and feel good when doing it.
+By doing things for your kid, you take away that good feeling and replace it with feelings of inadequacy.

-Have you ever felt scared and been told to not be?
+Have you ever felt scared and been told not to be?
 Was it like a magic switch?
 ‘Don’t be scared.’
 Oh, OK then!
-It isn’t that easy, is it?
-So don’t imagine for a second that your child will find it any easier to simply stop an emotion because you told them to.
+It isn’t that easy.
+So don’t imagine for a second that your child will find it any easier to stop an emotion because you told them to.

-Acts of reassurance such as flicking the bathroom light on and showing your child there is nothing to feel scared about, is far more effective than a simple, ‘Don’t be scared.’
+Acts of reassurance such as flicking the bathroom light on and showing your child nothing to feel scared about are far more effective than a simple, ‘Don’t be scared.’
 Or if you can see the test is making your child nervous, chat about it.